 - Claims made by the Insolvency Service such as director disqualification.

 - Claims arising from company loans to a director from the company or for repayment of overpaid dividends.

 - Claims where the director may be personally liable if they have given personal guarantees for the company’s borrowing or where directors have allowed the company to trade when insolvent.

 Breach of directors powers

-Generally speaking under most company’s articles of association the directors are given day to day control and ,management of the company.
-This can be limited and in smaller companies where the directors are typically also the main shareholders, powers may be limited in shareholder agreement.
+Generally speaking under most company’s articles of association the directors are given day to day control and management of the company.
+This can be limited and in smaller companies where the directors are typically also the main shareholders, powers may be limited in a shareholder agreement.